 Fellows will become experienced with the performance, indications, contraindications, and complications of all procedures we offer including linear and radial endobronchial ultrasound, electromagnetic navigation, rigid bronchoscopy, silicone and covered metal stent placement, cryotherapy, electrocautery, argon plasma coagulation, laser therapy, photodynamic therapy, tunneled pleural catheter placement, bronchial thermoplasty, and whole lung lavage.
 Fellows will also work closely with our thoracic surgeons to learn basic thoracoscopy skills to be used in medical thoracoscopy.

 Our approach to the fellowship includes several educational activities.
-These include:

 - Procedural skill development

 - Didactic learning with understanding of equipment as well as maintenance and operation of interventional tools available

 - Lectures researched and provided by the fellow to the general pulmonary/critical care fellows to help understand interventional techniques better

 - Routine journal clubs to discuss new techniques